Jyotika-Kalra/E-Commerce-Project/README.md

 More details about how to create the data source, creating the engine and the connection to Mysql are povided in the Python notebook.

+# Visualization

+All the results which has been fetched by SQL has been visaully shown in [Plotly](https://plotly.com/) and can be easily accessible in the folder [Plotly Visualization](https://github.com/Jyotika-Kalra/E-Commerce-Project/tree/master/Plotly%20Visualization).
+It is recommended to use [nbviewer](https://nbviewer.jupyter.org/) as the files are big in size.

 # Please note:

 I have only shown 'SmartPhones' scraping in my Git hub and other products can be scarped and then cleaned in similar way like smartphones.